 Share this with

-These are outside links and can start in a window that is new
+They are external links and can start in a window that is new

 Close share panel